chris9740/swiftdns/README.md

 -   systemd

 To install Swiftdns, first download the .deb file from the [release page](https://github.com/chris9740/swiftdns/releases/latest).
-Then, install it using your preferred method (e.g. `dpkg -i swiftdns.deb`).
+Then, install it using your preferred method (e.g., `dpkg -i swiftdns.deb`).

 Don't forget to configure your computer to use Swiftdns as a resolver.

 ## Features

 [Blacklisting](#blacklisting) - Queries for domains that you have blacklisted will never get to leave your machine.
-Useful for blocking websites with poor privacy practices (e.g. Facebook, Tiktok) or adult websites.
+Useful for blocking websites with poor privacy practices (e.g., Facebook, Tiktok) or adult websites.

 [Whitelisting](#whitelisting) - Exempt certain domains from being flagged by the blacklist.
-This can be used if you want to block e.g. `googleapis.com` and all it's subdomains except for `discord-attachments-uploads-prd.storage.googleapis.com`.
+This can be used if you want to block e.g., `googleapis.com` and all its subdomains except for `discord-attachments-uploads-prd.storage.googleapis.com`.

 [Tor Proxy](#tor) - Route all DNS queries through Tor.